 California Car Dealerships are Beholden to Record-Keeping Requirements

 It is essential to note that California car and truck dealerships are subject to minimum record-keeping requirements.
+You must keep adequate records that support the amount of tax that is due.
+You may be required to present the records to the CDTFA in an audit.
+Failure to maintain accurate records could result in negligence or intent to evade tax and may result in penalties.
 Likewise and as set forth above, associated RFCs have their own set of requirements that must be satisfied.
 For instance, the California Board of Equalization recognizes that the inventory of a used car dealer, “will come from a variety of sources including trade-ins on sales of other vehicles, retail auctions, or from other new and used car dealers.”
 In order to accurately track inventory the BOE recommends these minimum records be kept: